exoriente/nodice/05_powers.md

 ### Defender

 You are capable of defending your allies in combat.
-If you and
+You can force one additional combatant into combat with you if you have a higher combat level.
+This allows you to prevent others from being attacked by making yourself the focus of combat.

 ## Sharpened senses